codepath/android_guides/Easier-SQL-with-Cupboard.md

 to the dependencies section of your app's build.gradle file.

+You can locate the latest version easily with the [gradleplease web tool](http://gradleplease.appspot.com/#cupboard).
 You should now have ahold of the files you need for Cupboard.